sequentialread/password-manager/ReadMe.md

 ```

-You have to create the backblaze application key using the API because the web interface wont let your manually select the specific capabilities for the key.
+You also have to create the backblaze application key using the API because the web interface wont let your manually select the specific capabilities for the key.

 Creating the Backblaze application key which is limited to the bucket & can't list the files in the bucket: